Plateau to partner Czech Republic on technical education, others

 By Marie-Therese Nanlong

-Plateau State Governor, Caleb Mutfwang has called for a stronger collaboration in the areas of technical and science education to harness the potential of young people in the state as he received in a visit, the Ambassador of Czech Republic to Nigeria, Zdeněk Krejčí.
+Jos – Plateau State Governor, Caleb Mutfwang has asked for a stronger collaboration in the areas of technical and science education to harness the potential of young people in the State as he received in a visit, the Ambassador of Czech Republic to Nigeria, Zdeněk Krejčí.

-This is as the governor also inaugurated the State Economic Advisory Committee and swore in the five newly appointed Permanent Secretaries, urging them to give their best to improve the state’s lot.
+This is as the Governor also inaugurated the State Economic Advisory Committee, swears-in the five newly appointed Permanent Secretaries, urging them to give their best to improve the lot of the State.

-The Ambassador had earlier condoled with the state on recent attacks and highlighted areas of comparative advantage that the state could explore, saying, “I traveled here by road, and I must say, I am very impressed by what I have seen: the spectacular scenery of your mountains.
+The Ambassador had earlier condoled with the State on recent attacks, and highlighted areas of comparative advantage which the State could explore saying, “I traveled here by road and I must say, I am very impressed by what I have seen, the spectacular scenery of your mountains.

 “I was saddened to hear about the massacres that occurred not too long ago.
 It is deeply moving to be in this magnificent part of Nigeria, knowing the pain it has witnessed.
 I came here to explore opportunities for cooperation and development between Plateau State and the Czech Republic.